acassem2/SP2024-IS324/README.md

 - Affordances of social media data for network analysis: mention, retweet, and hashtag
 - Discussion of transformation to a network structure of social media data
 - Discussion of network measures of social media data
-- Practice: Twitter network analysis (mention, retweet, and hashtag)
+- Lab Practice: Twitter network analysis (mention, retweet, and hashtag)
-- Practice: Regular Expression
+- Lab Practice: Pandas data frame, Regular Expression
-- Practice: Transformation of social media data to a network structure
+- Lab Practice: Transformation of social media data to a network structure
 - Readings: TBD

 Week 4: Email Network Analysis
 - Affordances of email data for network analysis: sender, receiver, and cc
 - Discussion of transformation to a network structure of email data
 - Discussion of network measures of email data
-- Practice: Email network analysis (sender, receiver, and cc)
+- Lab Practice: Email network analysis (sender, receiver, and cc)
-- Practice: Transformation of email data to a network structure
+- Lab Practice: Transformation of email data to a network structure
 - Readings: TBD

 Week 5: Text Reprint Network Analysis from news articles
 - Affordances of text data for network analysis: co-occurrence of words
 - Discussion of transformation to a network structure of text data
 - Discussion of bias in digitized text data
-- Practice: N-gram analysis for text data
+- Lab Practice: N-gram analysis for text data

-Week 6:
+- Readings: TBD

+Week 6: NetworkX library for network analysis (Connects back to Week 2)
+- Introduction to NetworkX library
+- Transformation of nodes, edges, and attributes to a network structure in NetworkX
+- Calculation of network measures in NetworkX
+- Lab Practice: NetworkX library for representing nodes, edges, and attributes
+- Lab Practice: NetworkX library for calculating network measures
+- Readings: TBD

+HW 2 Due: TBD

+Week 7: Social Media Network Analysis with NextworkX (Connects back to Week 3)
+- Transformation of social media data to a network structure in NetworkX
+- Calculation of network measures of social media data in NetworkX
+- Lab Practice: NetworkX library for representing social media data
+- Lab Practice: NetworkX library for calculating network measures of social media data
+- Readings: TBD

+Week 8: Email Network Analysis with NextworkX (Connects back to Week 4)
+- Transformation of email data to a network structure in NetworkX
+- Calculation of network measures of email data in NetworkX
+- Lab Practice: NetworkX library for representing email data
+- Lab Practice: NetworkX library for calculating network measures of email data
+- Readings: TBD

+Week 9: Text Reprint Network Analysis with NextworkX (Connects back to Week 5)
+- Transformation of text data to a network structure in NetworkX
+- Calculation of network measures of text data in NetworkX
+- Lab Practice: NetworkX library for representing text data
+- Lab Practice: NetworkX library for calculating network measures of text data
+- Readings: TBD

+HW 2 Due: TBD